The University will post updates on this page as new information develops.

 The health and safety of our university employees, students and visitors to campus are paramount.
 We are closely monitoring the COVID-19 situation and sharing updates here.

 All campus visits have been canceled.
-Please click here to see our Virtual Visit page for more information.
+Please click here to see our Virtual Visit page for options and more information.

 Prospective students may call to set up WebEx or phone meetings as needed.